InternalDeveloperPlatform/pe-gitops-course/BOOTSTRAP.md

 ## Optional: Disable in-cluster services (local setups)

-For KinD or minimal clusters, you may want only:
+For Kubernetes in Docker (Kind) or [vCluster in docker (vind)](https://github.com/loft-sh/vind) or minimal clusters, you may want only:

 * Argo CD
 * Argo Rollouts